tjdwill/cpp-notes/Qt/basics.md

 So, when I saw that example code kept instantiating pointers to `QWidget`s instead of instantiating them directly, I paused because manual `new` means manual `delete` in my head.
 However, as long as the widget is connected to a parent, it will be handled once the parent is deleted.
 This allows heap-allocated widgets to be used with ease-of-mind.
 According to KDAB's Jesper K. Pedersen, you want to heap-allocate widget-related objects in order to have them live longer than the current stack frame.
 Value-related objects such as `QString`s or `QColor`s, however, do not need to be heap allocated because they are primarily used for configuration via function calls (I'm paraphrasing and extrapolating here).

+To summarize, if the object in question has a parent, you're allocating it with `new`.

 ## Layouts